How lit-html works

 render(sayHello('World'), document.body);

 The tagged template literal html passes its arguments to a TemplateResult class.
-This means that TemplateResult is getting an array of strings and values which would be expressions like name in the example above.
+This means that TemplateResult receives an array of strings and values, such as the expression name in the example above.

-TemplateResult is both a container type to obtain a TemplateInstance from a cache and also in charge of creating a HTMLTemplateElement by joining all the static strings with a special comment node.
+TemplateResult serves as a container to obtain a TemplateInstance from a cache and is also responsible for creating a HTMLTemplateElement by joining all the static strings with a special comment node.

-By removing this abstraction, the above code is roughly de-sugared to something like this:
+By removing this abstraction, the code above can be simplified to something like this:

 import { render } from 'lit-html';